SmoothTurn: Learning to Turn Smoothly for Agile Navigation with Quadrupedal Robots: Experimental Results

 Table~\ref{tab:fixed_results} summarizes the performance comparison under 4 different threshold settings of the reaching conditions (see Section~\ref{sec:task_formulation}).
-The baseline behaves differently under different threshold settings, while SmoothTurn achieves good performance across nearly all sequences under all threshold settings: (\textit{i}) When both thresholds are loose ($0.5, \pi/3$), the baseline's FR is high because the robot switches goals and changes directions before it gets very close to the goal and still running fast, making it highly unstable and susceptible to falling, especially when the turning angle is sharp.
-In contrast, SmoothTurn handles this scenario much better even though its highly unstable and susceptible to falling are much tighter ($0.1, \pi/36$). (\textit{ii}) When the direct-switch thresholds $(\epsilon_{xy}, \epsilon_{\theta})$ are tight ($0.1, \pi/36$), but the stop-switch thresholds ($\epsilon_{xy}^+, \epsilon_{\theta}^+$) are loose ($0.5, \pi/3$), the FR is low because the robot tends to come to a complete stop before switching goals, increasing total completion time due to a loss of momentum.
-Meanwhile, SmoothTurn uses much less time because it switches the goal directly when getting under the direct-switch threshold without slowing down and losing momentum at each goal. (\textit{iii}) When the direct-switch thresholds are not too tight ($0.2, \pi/6$), but the stop-switch thresholds are not loose enough ($0.2, \pi/6$), the FR remains low, but the SR also drops significantly because the robot stops before it approaches the goal closely enough, meaning the reaching condition is never satisfied.
-On the other hand, SmoothTurn does not have this problem because it will get to the goal close enough to switch to the next goal. (\textit{iv}) Finally, with the proper threshold settings, the baseline achieves rather high SR and short completion time, but it still slows down before switching to the next goal, failing to perform smooth turning as SmoothTurn does.
+The baseline behaves differently under different threshold settings, while SmoothTurn achieves good performance across nearly all sequences under all threshold settings: (\textit{i}) When both thresholds are loose ($0.5, \pi/3$), the baseline's FR is high because the robot switches goals and changes directions before it gets very close to the goal while still running fast, making it highly unstable and susceptible to falling, especially when the turning angle is sharp.
+In contrast, SmoothTurn handles this scenario much better even though its training thresholds are much tighter ($0.1, \pi/36$). (\textit{ii}) When the direct-switch thresholds $(\epsilon_{xy}, \epsilon_{\theta})$ are tight ($0.1, \pi/36$), but the stop-switch thresholds ($\epsilon_{xy}^+, \epsilon_{\theta}^+$) are loose ($0.5, \pi/3$), the FR is low because the robot tends to come to a complete stop before switching goals, increasing total completion time due to a loss of momentum.
+Meanwhile, SmoothTurn uses much less time because it switches the goal directly when getting within the direct-switch threshold without slowing down and losing momentum at each goal. (\textit{iii}) When the direct-switch thresholds are not too tight ($0.2, \pi/6$), but the stop-switch thresholds are not loose enough ($0.2, \pi/6$), the FR remains low, but the SR also drops significantly because the robot stops before it approaches the goal closely enough, meaning the reaching condition is never satisfied.
+On the other hand, SmoothTurn does not have this problem because it gets close enough to the goal to switch to the next goal. (\textit{iv}) Finally, with the proper threshold settings, the baseline achieves rather high SR and short completion time, but it still slows down before switching to the next goal, failing to perform smooth turning as SmoothTurn does.

 Figure~\ref{fig:velocity_trajectories} (a) and (b) visualizes the trajectories of the baseline and SmoothTurn colored by velocity magnitude with the goal sequence labeled by the blue arrows.
 It is shown that the baseline has to slow down near each goal, while SmoothTurn can maintain higher speed through successive turns and exhibits smoother transitions between goals.